Abdelrahman-Rashad/movie_app/README.md

 # movie_app

-A movie app made using flutter that displays movies using The Movie Database api.
+A movie app made using flutter that displays movie's info using The Movie Database api.

 ## Getting Started